|Rating:||9.1 / 10|

 Having said that drop an unprotected SLR camera or iPad in the water, even for a few seconds, can potentially be very costly accident.

-These pack liners come in eight sizes;1 litre, 2 litres, 4 litres, 8 litres, 13 litres, 20 litres, and 35 litres. from her you are up into dry sacks classified as pack liners which are essentially the same thing.
+These pack liners come in eight sizes;1 litre, 3 litres, 5 litres, 8 litres, 13 litres, 20 litres, and 35 litres.
+From here you are up into dry sacks classified as pack liners which are essentially the same thing.

 Some ultralight hikers will use heavy duty garbage bags but these have to be replaced regularly as they don’t last that long and you need to keep an eye on the wear because they can fail with little notice.

 I can’t stress strongly enough how important dry sacks and pack liners can be.
 For the minimal weight addition and small price addition (compared to your expensive water sensitive gear) this is one item that is well worth the outlay.